-Dar Si Hmad’s work is focused on the southwestern region of Morocco where the organization was born.
-A territory rich with history and a number of remarkable adaptations by its inhabitants to varied climates and conditions, southwestern Morocco is a geographical area marked by the presence of mountain ranges, spacious plains and the Sahara.
+Dar Si Hmad’s work is focused on the southwestern region of Morocco, where the organization was born.
+A territory rich with history and characterized by the remarkable adaptations of its inhabitants to varied climates and conditions.
+Southwestern Morocco is a geographical area marked by the presence of mountain ranges, spacious plains and the Sahara.
 Notable for possessing very ancient vegetation including the unique Argan tree, it is a region full of resources and dazzling beauty.

 Our initiatives are focused primarily in the rural, mountainous areas of the province of Sidi Ifni, a province with an abundance of fog.
 Yet the ancient villages suffer today from precarious social and economic conditions as a side effect of climate change.

-We are also present in the town of Sidi Ifni, where from 1990 to 2000, children, youth and women in the city benefited from the programs and activities of Foundation Si Hmad Derhem.
+We are also present in the town of Sidi Ifni where for a decade, from 1990 to 2000, children, youth and women in the city benefited from the programs and activities of Foundation Si Hmad Derhem.
 Today, however, our priority is the mountainous regions where infrastructure needs are the greatest.

 Dar Si Hmad operates an annex in the city of Agadir.
 Agadir is a vibrant economic center and the capital of the Souss region; our programs are primarily educational and target young people from the Southwest territory and the Moroccan Sahara.
 Our educational mission is manifested in a set of diverse and rich programs, training Moroccans in techniques to empower oneself and one’s world.
 We also cooperate with other local and regional associations, particularly regarding our expertise in fog-collection.

 With all of its projects, the roots of Dar Si Hmad nevertheless remain inextricably linked to the Ait Baâmrane region — by history and by commitment.
 We invite you to learn more about this region by reading below: